Sit! Stay! Wait! Down!/Love Story: Commercial response

+Accolades

 "Love Story" received many forms of recognition: LISMO, an online music player provided by the cell phone company au, selected "Love Story" as the winner of LISMO Award; the karaoke company Daiichi Kosho announced that the song is the most popular Valentine's Day song for a female artist, along with Exile's "Lovers Again", while the song won "Song of the Year by Download" and second place for the Top 5 Downloaded songs at the annual 27th Japan Gold Disc Awards.
+On June 23, 2012, the video for "Love Story" won the "Best Female Video" award at the 2012 MTV Video Music Awards Japan; Amuro also won the "Best Collaboration Video" award for "Make It Happen" (a song from the best collaboration album Checkmate!).

 Music video

 "Love Story" received a music video and was directed by Kensuke Kawamura.
-The video was shot in London and features scenes of Amuro walking down a street, sitting outside a cafe and inside a cafe.
+The video was shot in London and features scenes of Amuro walking down a street, sitting outside a café and inside a café.
 A teaser video was uploaded on Amuro's YouTube channel on March 18, 2012.
 The music video was featured on the DVD version of the single.